ArrriRafita/odin-recipes/README.md

 Somethings that I should iron out:
 - remember how to make unordered and ordered lists
 - How to properly use h1, h2, h3 etc. Can they be used more than once?
+- memorize the tag for bolding and italicizing.